VegClear industrial weed control and herbicide spraying services for municipal and infrastructure sites across the Southeast Contact Us

 • Vegetation Control Contractors

 VegClear is an experienced Government Grounds Contractor.
 Our teams understand the pressure that can be placed on Government Agencies and their managers.
 Responsibly preventing public land from being overtaken by unwanted vegetation has its challenges, even outside the public eye.
 At the same time these same Public Servants are subject to limitless scrutiny.
-Programs on high profile property involving strategic approaches, herbicide selection, application method, and timing, are a delicate endeavor.
-That is why these land stewards frequently turn to VegClear.
-Our federal project management group handles the most complex projects across Georgia and the Southeast United States.
+Programs on high profile property involving strategic approaches, herbicide selection, application method, and timing, are a delicate exercise.
+That is why these land stewards turn to VegClear.
+Our federal project management lead handles complex projects across Georgia and South Carolina.

-VegClear understands strategic sourcing models, which allows procurement teams to select suppliers which closely match their product and/or service needs fit into the Agency's overall strategies and goals.
+VegClear understands strategic sourcing models, which allows procurement teams to select suppliers which closely match their service needs which fit into the Agency's overall strategies and site-specific goals.

 We participate in a variety of procurement processes in order to provide necessary goods and services to government clients, including: